 How do I buy a karate uniform?

 We provide uniforms to members in the DOJO.
-You can buy a uniform on the online enrolment form.
+You can buy a uniform on the online enrolment form or in the office.
 We will make sure you receive the right size.
 We embroider the uniforms and will have them ready for you before your first class.

 Do I have to buy a uniform?

 No, you don’t have to buy a uniform.
 You can wear clothing suitable for stretching/workout, until you are ready to get one.
 No rush.

 I am a member and am now ready to buy a uniform.
 How do I do that?

 If you have already joined and are now ready to buy a uniform, just let us know by sending an sms or email, or by advising in the DOJO.
 You can receive it at your next class.

 I already have a uniform.
 May I use it?

 You can use your current uniform if it is plain white with no logo.
 If your jacket has a logo of another school or style, please remove the logo.

 Is there free parking?

 My child will miss one or two classes and I want to make sure I don’t pay for those classes.

 Tuition enables your child’s place in the class to be reserved and cannot be ‘adjusted’ or ‘deferred’ if a class is delivered by Sensei but not attended.
 The minimum commitment we require for training is once-per week.
 If your child missed a class, they can easily upgrade to twice-weekly training.